 Why USAA Is the Best Car Insurance Company for Veterans and Active Duty Military

-Given that you need to have a military affiliation to get USAA car insurance, it’s not surprising that it’s the best car insurance company for veterans and members of the armed forces.
-However, our research showed that USAA is the best not just because it caters to people with military ties.
+You need to have a military affiliation to get USAA auto insurance, but that’s not the reason why it is the best place for veterans and members of the armed forces to buy an insurance policy.
+Our research showed that USAA insurance is the best not just because it caters to service members and others with military ties.
 Rather, USAA excels at customer satisfaction and, according to our study, tends to have lower annual rates than the other nine largest auto insurance companies in the country.

 In order to get USAA car insurance, you need to meet some requirements.
-If you are currently serving in the U.S. Army, Air Force, Navy, Marine Corps, Coast Guard, National Guard, or Reserves, you qualify for USAA.
-Veterans with honorable discharges are also eligible.
+If you are currently serving in the U.S. Army, Air Force, Navy, Marine Corps, Coast Guard, National Guard, or Reserves, you qualify for USAA membership.
+Veterans with honorable discharges are also eligible to become members.
 If you qualify for USAA because of current or former military service, your spouse qualifies as well.
 Widowed spouses of military members qualify, so long as they do not remarry.
 Divorced spouses of USAA members can also keep USAA membership so long as they had the membership during the marriage, and they do not remarry.
 USAA membership is also open to the children and stepchildren of USAA members.
 If you’re enrolled in college on an ROTC scholarship, attending a service academy, or are an officer candidate within two years of commissioning, you also qualify for USAA membership and can purchase their car insurance.

 Veteran Car Insurance Discounts

-While USAA is the best car insurance company for veterans and active duty military personnel, other car insurance companies do offer discounts.
+While USAA is the best car insurance company for veterans and active duty military personnel, other car insurance companies do offer military discounts.
 Like USAA, Geico was formed specifically to serve government and military personnel.
 In fact, Geico is short for Government Employees Insurance Company.
-Geico has one of the best military discounts available, with up to a 15% discount for military members.
+Geico has one of the best military discounts available, with up to a 15% auto insurance discount for military members.

 State Farm offers a discount for active duty military, but doesn’t list a veteran discount.
 Other car insurance companies that offer military or veteran discounts include Progressive, Nationwide, Liberty Mutual, and Farmers.
 Several companies offer affinity group discounts, and some military and veterans groups qualify for those.
 Make sure you ask about those discounts with any car insurance company you get quotes from.